-Justin Bieber Mobbed By The Police!
+Justin Bieber Mobbed By The Police

-While in Sydney Justin has been going to different parts of the city and this has excited a lot of his fans that will either tweet or post on different parts of social media that they had spotted the young star.
+While in Sydney, Justin has been going to different parts of the city and this has excited a lot of his fans that will either tweet or post on different parts of social media that they had spotted the young star.

 He was recently mobbed by the NSW police force after they shared on their Facebook page.
-Well not really mobbed but the NSW police force posted a picture of some of the police officers with the pop star.
+Well, not really mobbed but the NSW police force posted a picture of some of the police officers with the pop star.
 He posed with two police officers that seemed eager to be with the star as they were seen grinning with him.
-The post said, ‘You wouldn’t belieb who we ran into’.
+The post said, “You wouldn’t belieb who we ran into.”

 A post shared by Justin Bieber (@justinbieber) on